sushant-gargi/ai-interview/README.md

 ./mvnw spring-boot:run
 ```

 Server starts on **port 8181**.
-Swagger UI is available at:
+Swagger UI is at:

 ```
 http://localhost:8181/swagger-ui.html
 ```

-### 4. Try the Interview UI
+### 4. Interview UI

-Open `src/main/resources/static/index.html` (or the served path) in **Google Chrome** or **Microsoft Edge** (required for Web Speech API).
+Open the served HTML page in **Google Chrome** or **Microsoft Edge** (required for Web Speech API).

-1. Enter your candidate email + password + session ID
+1. Enter your candidate email, password, and session ID
 2. Click **Login & Start Interview**
-3. The AI greeter loads automatically — click 🎤 to speak (auto-submits after 3 seconds of silence)
+3. The AI greeting loads automatically — click 🎤 to speak (auto-submits after 3 seconds of silence)

 ---

 ## 🧠 System Design Decisions

-### Why Spring AI's `BeanOutputConverter` for reports?
-Rather than prompting the LLM with "return JSON" and manually parsing, `BeanOutputConverter<AiReportResult>` injects the Jackson schema into the prompt and provides a typed `convert()` method.
-This eliminates brittle string parsing and gives compile-time safety on the report structure.
-An extra strip of markdown fences handles models that add code blocks around JSON.
+### Why `BeanOutputConverter<AiReportResult>` instead of manual JSON parsing?

+`BeanOutputConverter` injects the Jackson schema into the evaluation prompt using `converter.getFormat()`, so the LLM receives an exact structural contract rather than a vague "return JSON" instruction.
+The `convert()` method handles deserialisation with full type safety.
+A pre-processing step strips markdown code fences (```` ```json ```` blocks) that some models add, making the approach robust across different LLM providers on OpenRouter.

-### Why inject a transient time-warning into every chat turn?
+### Why inject a transient time warning on every chat turn?

-The session's `scheduledEnd` is known at request time, so the backend calculates `minutesRemaining` and injects a fresh `SystemMessage` on every turn.
-This avoids storing time-state in the LLM's context window, keeps the system prompt immutable, and ensures the AI always has an accurate countdown for its soft-closure logic.
+`session.getScheduledEnd()` is available at request time, so `minutesRemaining` is computed fresh on every turn as `Duration.between(Instant.now(), scheduledEnd).toMinutes()`.
+This is injected as a new `SystemMessage` that is never persisted.
+The system prompt remains immutable and the AI always receives an accurate countdown — no stale cached state.

 ### Why idempotent report generation?

-Three different paths can trigger report creation: the candidate explicitly ending the session, the disconnect scheduler, and the grace-period scheduler.
-Making `generateCompletedReport()`, `generateNoShowReport()`, and `generateAbandonedSessionReport()` all check for an existing report before writing prevents duplicate records even under race conditions.
+Three execution paths can reach the report creation logic: the candidate calling `POST /chat/end`, the grace-period scheduler expiring a no-show session, and the disconnect scheduler auto-closing an abandoned session.
+All three methods call `reportRepository.findBySessionId(id).isPresent()` before writing.
+Multiple invocations safely converge to one record.

-### Why heartbeat tracking over WebSockets?
+### Why heartbeat polling over WebSockets?

-Heartbeats (a periodic `POST /heartbeat` from the frontend) update `lastActiveAt` on the session.
-The scheduler compares this against `scheduledEnd + ABANDON_BUFFER_MINUTES` to detect abandoned sessions.
-This is simpler than maintaining a WebSocket connection and more resilient to network blips — the candidate's connection can drop and reconnect without losing session state.
+WebSockets would introduce connection lifecycle management, reconnection logic, and stateful server infrastructure.
+A periodic `POST /heartbeat` requires none of this.
+It updates `lastActiveAt` on the session row; the scheduler checks whether `lastActiveAt` has gone stale relative to `scheduledEnd + ABANDON_BUFFER_MINUTES`.
+The candidate's connection can drop and reconnect without losing session state.

-### Why a separate `SYSTEM` role in `conversation_messages`?
+### Why store all messages — including SYSTEM — in the database?

-Storing the system prompt as a first-class database record — rather than regenerating it on every request — means the chat history is a complete, auditable source of truth for any session.
-It also keeps `ChatServiceImpl` stateless: it rebuilds the full Spring AI message list from the DB on every turn, with no in-memory conversation held between requests.
+Persisting the system prompt alongside `USER` and `ASSISTANT` messages means `ChatServiceImpl` is entirely stateless.
+It fetches the full message list from the database on every request, maps them to Spring AI types, and calls the LLM.
+Any server instance can handle any request without shared in-memory state.
+The `SYSTEM` role messages are filtered from the `/chat` history response so internal prompts are never exposed to clients.

+### Why `open-in-view: false` and `FetchType.LAZY` everywhere?

+`open-in-view: true` (the Spring Boot default) holds a database connection open for the full duration of the HTTP request, including view rendering.
+Setting it to `false` constrains JPA sessions to the service layer transaction boundary.
+Combined with `FetchType.LAZY` on all `@ManyToOne` and `@OneToOne` relations, this prevents unintended N+1 queries from crossing transaction boundaries.

 ---